Nanasaki-Ai/HCMFN/README.md

  Download data for these modalities: Skeleton, Masked depth maps, RGB videos.

  ## Preprocess
+ The [3D heatmap volumes](https://github.com/kennymckormick/pyskl/blob/main/tools/data/README.md) are available for download in PoseC3D.
+For convenience, we provide HCI for depth maps, RGB videos and optical flow modalities.
+Additionally, our code allows you to generate HCI for different modalities as per your requirements.

  # Build environment
+ HCMFN has been enhanced by incorporating code from PoseC3D and MMNet.
+To evaluate its effectiveness in different contexts, we conducted experiments in various environments.
+Specifically, we utilized the environment of [MMLab](https://github.com/kennymckormick/pyskl) to process the input of 3D heatmap volumes, while the environment of [MMNet](https://github.com/bruceyo/MMNet) was employed for handling the input of HCI.

  # Train and test model
  Each single-stream model is trained first, and then the learned model parameters are used for testing.